-We attract, recruit, train, and guide an extensive group of volunteers across New South Wales to provide our clients with support at Court, Police Stations and at legal appointments.
-We will arrange for one of our trained volunteers to meet clients at the police station, court or legal appointment.
+JAS has over 40 Advocates and Diversion Co-ordinators across NSW who provide support to clients.
+We also recruit, train, and support an extensive group of volunteers across New South Wales to provide our clients with support at Court, Police Stations and at legal appointments.
+We will arrange for one of our staff or trained volunteers to meet clients at the police station, court or legal appointment.

 Support for Victims of crime